LukaszPasich/love-sandwiches/README_testing.md

 - TEST 14.1 - _Add Class Form_ does not validate on 'Submit' ('Add Class') if _'Class Name'_ field is empty - YES
 - TEST 14.2 - _Add Class Form_ does not validate on 'Submit' ('Add Class') if _'Class Time'_ field is empty - YES

-- TEST 13.4 - 'Cancel' button links to the _Classes_ page - YES
+- TEST 14.3 - 'Cancel' button links to the _Classes_ page - YES
-- TEST 13.5 - On 'Submit' ('Add Membership') of the validated _Add Membership Form_ a new membership is added to the database - YES
+- TEST 14.4 - On 'Submit' ('Add Class') of the validated _Add Class Form_ a new Class is added to the database - YES
-- TEST 13.6 - On 'Submit' ('Add Membership') of the validated _Add Membership Form_, the user is redirected to the _Membership_ page with the new membership rendered on the page - relevant 'toast' is displayed - YES
+- TEST 14.5 - On 'Submit' ('Add Class') of the validated _Add Class Form_, the user is redirected to the _Classes_ page with the new class rendered on the page (if the total of all classes in database is equal to or less than 48) - relevant 'toast' is displayed - YES

 <br>

 15. #### Sign out Page

+- TEST 15.1 - _Sign Out_ removes user from the session button and redirects to _Home_ page - relevant 'toast' is displayed - YES
-- TEST 9.1 - _Get Started_ button links to _Contact Page_ - YES
+- TEST 15.2 - _Cancel_ button links to _Home_ page - YES